Editors Note: This story was originally written by Bonnie Gross in March 2021 and updated on a revisit by Bob Rountree in February 2023.

-It’s not cheap; I thought it might even be a little boring.
+It’s not cheap.
+I thought it might even be a little boring.

-It struck me: THIS is why; to be here, in this magnificent wild place for dawn, for sunset and to gaze at the spectacular stars in the dark skies.
+It struck me: THIS is why!
+To be here, in this magnificent wild place for dawn, for sunset and to gaze at the spectacular stars in the dark skies.

 Houseboats for rent in Florida: These were easy to pilot

 Once on our own, we were free to make our own route and choose our own night-time anchorages.
-We opted to explore the Joe River, a more sheltered waterway along the southern edge of Whitewater Bay.
+We opted to explore the Joe River, a sheltered waterway along the southern edge of Whitewater Bay.
 We liked the narrower waterways, where we were closer to the mangroves, like a scene from “African Queen.”

-The GPS navigation system ensures that you never have to worry about being lost and best of all, it tells you how deep the water is so you can avoid running aground.
+The GPS navigation system ensures you never have to worry about being lost and best of all, the depth finder tells you how deep the water is so you can avoid running aground.

-Houseboating rental highlights
+Houseboat rental highlights

 The first thing this getaway requires is a change of attitude.